-The Four Best Plumbing Books for Plumbing ProfessionalsBy My Service Depot on Tuesday, October 8, 2019
+The Eight Best Plumbing Books for Plumbing ProfessionalsBy My Service Depot on Friday, September 16, 2022

 You need a good memory to succeed in a technical trade like plumbing.
 From international codes to mathematical calculations to specialized procedures, you’ve got a lot to remember.
 That’s why you should consider keeping a few of the best plumbing books at hand as reference material.
 It never hurts to look something up, even if you’re a master plumber with years of experience under your belt.

 On the other hand, if you’re brand new to the trade and want to know if you have what it takes to begin an apprenticeship, cracking open these books can give you excellent insight into what you can expect to learn from a formal plumbing education.
 And if you’re already in an apprenticeship, you can’t have too many books at your disposal.
 You can always learn something new or reinforce what you already know by reading a different person’s take on the plumbing trade.

 Regardless of your current credentials, one thing remains certain; a homeowner’s DIY plumbing book just won’t cut it when this trade is (or will be) your bread and butter.
 We’ve compiled a list of the best plumbing books for serious plumbing professionals.